Classification of Module Categories for $SO(3)_{2m}$: Introduction

 which is derived from the Verlinde formula and $(S^{SO(3)} T^{SO(3)})^3 = (S^{SO(3)})^2$, then uniquely determines the remaining entries of $S^{SO(3)}$.
 The above procedure is known as a fixed point resolution for simple currents \cite{schellekens/yankielowicz:1989, schellekens/yankielowicz:1990, fuchs/schellekens/schweigert:1996}.
 Note that $S^2 = I$ for $m$ even, but $S^2=C \neq I$ for $m$ odd, c.f. \cite[$\S$3.5]{izumi:1991}.

 This paper is organised as follows.
 We present a construction of the modular tensor category for $SO(3)_{2m}$ in Section \ref{sect:construct-cat}, which was first presented in \cite{pugh:2017}.
 This category has also recently appeared in \cite{edie-michell:2017} without the modular structure, where it is called the adjoint subcategory $\text{Ad}(D_{2m+2})$ (note that in \cite{edie-michell:2017} there is a scaling of the trivalent vertex by $\sqrt{[4]_q}/[2]_q$ compared to that used here, where $[m]_q$ is the quantum integer $[m]_q := (q^m - q^{-m})/(q - q^{-1})$).
-Its Brauer-Picard group, that is, its group of Morita auto-equivalences, is $\bbZ_2^2$, except for $m=4$ where it is $S_3^2$ \cite{edie-michell:2017}.
 Note that our $SO(3)$ modular tensor category is not the same as the category called $SO(3)_q$ in \cite{morrison/peters/snyder:2017}, which is the even subcategory of the Temperley-Lieb category, and which for $q$ is a primitive $2N+2$-th root of unity is the adjoint subcategory $\text{Ad}(A_{N})$ of \cite{edie-michell:2017}.

 In Section \ref{sect:module_cat} we discuss module categories for the $SO(3)_{2m}$ modular tensor category, which are classified by a nimrep graph and cell system.
 The possible nimrep graphs are classified in Section \ref{sect:mod-inv-nimreps}, along with the $SO(3)$ modular invariants.
 Cell systems are classified in Section \ref{sect:cell-systems}.
-The classification of $\ast$-module categories is given in Theorem \ref{Thm:classification} at the end of Section \ref{sect:T-cell-system} -- for each nimrep graph there is a unique module category (up to equivalence).
+The classification of $\ast$-module categories is given in Theorem \ref{Thm:classification} at the end of Section \ref{sect:T-cell-system}.
+In \cite{edie-michell:2017} the Brauer-Picard group, that is, its group of Morita auto-equivalences, of the $SO(3)_{2m}$ (or $\text{Ad}(D_{2m+2})$) modular tensor category was shown to be $\bbZ_2^2$, except for $m=4$ where it is $S_3^2$ .
+Our classification of module categories agrees with the classification in \cite{edie-michell:2017} of module categories which extend to invertible bimodules, except at level 14, where we find two additional module categories which not extend to invertible bimodules.